Contemplation- increasing focus and attention

 Contemplation

-In spirituality contemplation means to concentrate on God, to think about Him, to concentrate on Him ( image, any other form ).
-Plato thought that through contemplation, the soul may ascend to knowledge of the Form of the God or other Divine Forms.
+Contemplation in spirituality involves focusing on God, reflecting on Him, and concentrating on Him (whether in an image or any other form).
+Plato believed that through contemplation, the soul could rise to understand the Form of God or other Divine Forms.

-Maharshi Patanjali uses the term Dharana for contemplation.
-He defines dharana as देश बन्ध चित्तस्य धारणा- Dharana is holding the mind on to some particular object.
-Meaning thereby that “Dharana is when the mind holds on to some object, either in the body, or outside the body, and keep itself in that state”- Raja Yoga by Swami Vivekananda p.
-218. It is preliminary stage of Dhyana- meditation.
-Dharana or contemplation is for shorter duration but when that dharana becomes/ remains uninterrupted for long time it becomes Dhyana.
+According to Maharshi Patanjali, the term Dharana refers to contemplation.
+He describes dharana as देश बन्ध चित्तस्य धारणा- Dharana is the act of focusing the mind on a specific object.
+This implies that "Dharana is when the mind concentrates on an object, whether within the body or outside of it, and maintains itself in that state" - Raja Yoga by Swami Vivekananda p.
+218. It serves as the initial stage of Dhyana, which is meditation.
+Dharana, or contemplation, is typically of shorter duration, but when this focus persists uninterrupted for an extended period, it transforms into Dhyana.

 Conditions that are essential for contemplation- prerequisites